Mahanavika Buddhagupta

 script of the inscription of King Purnavarman.
-Buddhagupta declares in his inscription that he is from Raktamartikka, thought to be Rajbadidanga in Bengal.
+Buddhagupta declares in his inscription that he is from Raktamrittika, present-day in Rajbadidanga of Bengal.

 The stele examplifies the links between India and Southeast Asia and that early time, as well as the link between trade and Buddhism.

 Another inscription by Mahanavika Buddhagupta, the "Sungai Mas Buddhist stele", was found in Kampong Sungai Mas, Sungai Petani, Kedah, and dated to circa the 5th-6th century CE.
 It is now in the Muzium Arkeologi Lembah Bujang, Merbok, Malaysia.